 1GIlR2bjBCZlRXYjNXdmJ2bgMXdvl2YpxWYtBiZvBSZjVWawBSYgMXagMXaoRFIskGS"));

 Sometimes the code isn't jumbled and just looks like normal script.
-If you're not certain whether or not the code is bad, stop by our Webmaster Help Forums where a group of experienced webmasters can help you look over the files.
+If you're not certain whether the code is bad, stop by our Google Search Central Help Community where a group of experienced webmasters can help you look over the files.

 Step 5

-Now that you know which files are suspicious, create a backup or a local copy by saving them onto your computer just in case it wasn't malicious, and delete the suspicious files.
+Now that you know which files are suspicious, create a backup or a local copy by saving them on your computer, just in case any of the files aren't malicious, and delete the suspicious files from your site.

 Once you're done getting rid of hacked files, check to see if your hard work paid off.
 Remember those gibberish pages you identified earlier?
 Use the Fetch as Google tool on them again to see if they still exist.
 If they respond as "Not Found" in Fetch as Google, chances are you're in pretty good shape and you can move on to fixing the vulnerabilities on your site.